 Dr. Shimwaayi Muntemba was a gender advisor on the World Bank Africa Region’s HIV/AIDS programmes.
 Each time she visited her home country of Zambia, she became increasingly concerned by the rising numbers of requests from schools for support for orphaned pupils.

-Shimwaayi moved to the UK in 2005 and it seemed natural, given the UK’s historical links to Zambia, to set up ZOA-UK together with other individuals who had lived in Zambia.
+Shimwaayi moved to the UK in 2005 and it seemed natural, given the UK’s historical links to Zambia, to set up ZOA-UK with other people who had lived in Zambia.

 Zambia is a land-locked country in Southern Africa.
-One of the poorest countries in the world, 2/3 of its population survive on $1 a day.
-It is also one of the most AIDS-affected, and most of the 45,000 Zambians who die of HIV/AIDS each year are parents and breadwinners.
-Subsequently around half its 16.7 million population are under 18, and an overwhelming 1.2 million are single and double orphans.
+One of the poorest countries in the world, 54% of its population are living below the poverty line.
+It is also one of the most AIDS-affected, and most of the 21,000 Zambians who have AIDS-related deaths each year are parents and breadwinners.
+Subsequently around half its 16.6 million population are under 18, and an overwhelming 1.2 million are single or double orphans.

-Children without access to education, are trapped in a terrible cycle of poverty and orphaned children are highly vulnerable to child labour, abuse and forced early marriage.
+Children without access to education, are trapped in a terrible cycle of poverty and orphaned or other vulnerable children are highly vulnerable to child labour, abuse and forced early marriage.

 Uneducated, orphaned girls are three times more likely to contract HIV/AIDS than those in school and under parental supervision.